 - Management override of controls.
-Our audit procedures to respond to these risks included enquiries of management about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals and reviewing accounting estimates for hiss - Misappropriation of investment assets owned by the Scheme.
+Our audit procedures to respond to these risks included enquiries of management about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals and reviewing accounting estimates for bias. - Misappropriation of investment assets owned by the Scheme.
 This is addressed by obtaining direct confirmation from the investment custodian and fund managers of investments held at the Statement of Net Assets date. - Diversion of assets through large investment transactions.
-A sample of transactions are agreed to supporting documentation testing the authorisation of the amount and approval of the payment of the transactions. - Non-receipt of contributions due to the Scheme from the employers.
+A sample of transactions are agreed to supporting documentation testing the authorisation of the amount and approval of the payment of the transactions. - Diversion of amounts receivable relating to the bulk annuity policies.
+This is addressed by testing the amounts received from the bulk annuity provider to the pensions paid to the pensioners, and where applicable to the fixed amounts due under the contracts. - Non-receipt of contributions due to the Scheme from the employers.
 This is addressed by testing contributions due are paid to the Scheme in accordance with the Schedule of Contributions agreed between the employers and the Trustee.